ComparativeGenomicsToolkit/cactus/doc/progressive.md

 * Each name / path pair must be on its own line
 * `http://`, `s3://`, etc. URLs may be used.

-Please ensure your genomes are *soft*-masked with RepeatMasker.
+Please ensure your genomes are *soft*-masked, ideally with RepeatMasker.
 We do some basic masking as a preprocessing step to ensure highly repetitive elements are masked when repeat libraries are incomplete, but genomes that aren't properly masked can still take tens of times longer to align that those that are masked.
 Hard-masking (totally replacing repeats with stretches of Ns) isn't necessary, and is strongly discouraged (you will miss a *lot* of alignments!).

 An example seqfile can be found [here](../examples/evolverMammals.txt).